Home » Symptoms » Cat Symptoms A-Z » Discharge of Foul-Smelling Pus

 Discharge of Foul-Smelling Pus in cats

-Discharge of foul-smelling pus in cats is the leakage of thick, often yellowish or greenish secretion from a wound or body opening, which spreads an unpleasant odor.
+Discharge of foul-smelling pus in cats is the release of thick, often yellowish or greenish secretion from a wound or body opening that emits an unpleasant odor.
 This discharge is usually a sign of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..

 Can Occur with the Following Diseases: